pydantic/pydantic-ai/README.md

 ---

-PydanticAI is a Python agent framework designed to make it less painful to build production grade applications with Generative AI.
+PydanticAI is a Python agent framework designed to make it less painful to build production-grade applications with Generative AI.

-FastAPI revolutionized web development by offering an innovative and ergonomic design, built on the foundation of [Pydantic](https://docs.pydantic.dev).
+FastAPI revolutionized web development with its innovative, ergonomic design, built on the foundation of [Pydantic](https://docs.pydantic.dev).

 Similarly, virtually every agent framework and LLM library in Python uses Pydantic, yet when we began to use LLMs in [Pydantic Logfire](https://pydantic.dev/logfire), we couldn't find anything that gave us the same feeling.